arc53/DocsGPT/CONTRIBUTING.md

 # Welcome to DocsGPT Contributing Guidelines

 Thank you for choosing to contribute to DocsGPT!
-We are all very grateful!
+We are very grateful for your support!

-# We accept different types of contributions
+# We Accept Different Types of Contributions

 📣 **Discussions** - Engage in conversations, start new topics, or help answer questions.

 🐞 **Issues** - This is where we keep track of tasks.
-It could be bugs, fixes or suggestions for new features.
+It could be bugs, fixes, or suggestions for new features.

-🛠️ **Pull requests** - Suggest changes to our repository, either by working on existing issues or adding new features.
+🛠️ **Pull Requests** - Suggest changes to our repository, either by working on existing issues or adding new features.

 📚 **Wiki** - This is where our documentation resides.

-## 🐞 Issues and Pull requests
+## 🐞 Issues and Pull Requests

 - We value contributions in the form of discussions or suggestions.
 We recommend taking a look at existing issues and our [roadmap](https://github.com/orgs/arc53/projects/2).

 - If you're interested in contributing code, here are some important things to know:
   - We have a frontend built on React (Vite) and a backend in Python.

-Before creating issues, please check out how the latest version of our app looks and works by launching it via [Quickstart](https://github.com/arc53/DocsGPT#quickstart) the version on our live demo is slightly modified with login.
+Before creating issues, please check out how the latest version of our app looks and works by launching it via [Quickstart](https://github.com/arc53/DocsGPT#quickstart).
+The version on our live demo has slight modifications for login functionality.
 Your issues should relate to the version you can launch via [Quickstart](https://github.com/arc53/DocsGPT#quickstart).

-### 👨‍💻 If you're interested in contributing code, here are some important things to know:
+### 👨‍💻 If You're Interested in Contributing Code, Here Are Some Important Things to Know:

-Tech Stack Overview:
+**Tech Stack Overview:**

-- 🌐 Frontend: Built with React (Vite) ⚛️,
+- 🌐 Frontend: Built with React (Vite) ⚛️
 - 🖥 Backend: Developed in Python 🐍

-### 🌐 If you are looking to contribute to frontend (⚛️React, Vite):
+### 🌐 If You Are Looking to Contribute to Frontend (⚛️ React, Vite):

-- The current frontend is being migrated from [`/application`](https://github.com/arc53/DocsGPT/tree/main/application) to [`/frontend`](https://github.com/arc53/DocsGPT/tree/main/frontend) with a new design, so please contribute to the new one.
+- The current frontend is being migrated from [`/application`](https://github.com/arc53/DocsGPT/tree/main/application) to [`/frontend`](https://github.com/arc53/DocsGPT/tree/main/frontend) with a new design, so please contribute to the new frontend repository.
 - Check out this [milestone](https://github.com/arc53/DocsGPT/milestone/1) and its issues.
 - The updated Figma design can be found [here](https://www.figma.com/file/OXLtrl1EAy885to6S69554/DocsGPT?node-id=0%3A1&t=hjWVuxRg9yi5YkJ9-1).

-Please try to follow the guidelines.
+We encourage you to follow these guidelines.

-### 🖥 If you are looking to contribute to Backend (🐍 Python):
+### 🖥 If You Are Looking to Contribute to Backend (🐍 Python):

-- Review our issues and contribute to [`/application`](https://github.com/arc53/DocsGPT/tree/main/application) or [`/scripts`](https://github.com/arc53/DocsGPT/tree/main/scripts) (please disregard old [`ingest_rst.py`](https://github.com/arc53/DocsGPT/blob/main/scripts/old/ingest_rst.py) [`ingest_rst_sphinx.py`](https://github.com/arc53/DocsGPT/blob/main/scripts/old/ingest_rst_sphinx.py) files; these will be deprecated soon).
+- Review our issues and contribute to [`/application`](https://github.com/arc53/DocsGPT/tree/main/application) or [`/scripts`](https://github.com/arc53/DocsGPT/tree/main/scripts) (and please disregard old [`ingest_rst.py`](https://github.com/arc53/DocsGPT/blob/main/scripts/old/ingest_rst.py) and [`ingest_rst_sphinx.py`](https://github.com/arc53/DocsGPT/blob/main/scripts/old/ingest_rst_sphinx.py); these old files will be deprecated soon).
 - All new code should be covered with unit tests ([pytest](https://github.com/pytest-dev/pytest)).
-Please find tests under [`/tests`](https://github.com/arc53/DocsGPT/tree/main/tests) folder.
+Please find tests under the [`/tests`](https://github.com/arc53/DocsGPT/tree/main/tests) folder.
 - Before submitting your Pull Request, ensure it can be queried after ingesting some test data.

 ### Testing

-To run unit tests from the root of the repository, execute:
+To run unit tests from the root of the repository, run the following command:
 ```
 python -m pytest
 ```